Something went wrong

 Short Term Trends

-Grand Isle’s overall heating oil consumption varies yearly primarily depending on how cold each winter is.
-As the temperature outside gets more chilly, homes’ furnaces need to burn additional oil to maintain the temperature that the thermostat is set to.
+Grand Isle’s overall heating oil consumption changes annually as winter conditions change.
+As the temperature outside gets more chilly, homes’ furnaces need to burn increasing amounts of fuel oil to keep the house warm inside.
 Last winter, the average outside temperature in Grand Isle was 20.4°F, which was 6.4°F colder than the prior winter's average outside temperature.

 Grand Isle County Average Winter Temperature